-Some of the more common bad driving habits include speeding; tailgating; parking in illegal places; driving while drowsy, drunk, on drugs, or distracted; and not yielding to other drivers when you should.
+Some of the more common bad driving habits include speeding; tailgating; parking in illegal places; driving while drowsy, drunk, on drugs, or distracted; and not yielding to other drivers when they should.
 While seemingly trifle things to drivers who do them, bad driving habits can lead to very serious consequences.
-If you habitually practice bad driving habits, you risk experiencing a serious crash that could take your life or impair you for the remainder of it.
+If you habitually practice bad driving habits, you risk experiencing a serious collision that could take your life or injure you, other drivers, and pedestrians.

-As if colliding with another vehicle isn't bad enough, accidents with large trucks are extremely hazardous and usually deadly says a Dallas truck accident lawyer.
+As if colliding with another vehicle isn't bad enough, accidents with large trucks are extremely hazardous and more common than we think according to a Dallas truck accident lawyer.
 Large freight trucks are big, heavy, and slow, and usually require more time and space to slow down than a car does.
 So if you are traveling too close to a large truck, it could end tragically.
 It is important to be alert of large trucks sharing the road with you and to give them the extra room they need.

-Other bad driving habits that not everyone may realize is ignoring the placement of other drivers on the road.
-When drivers don't use a turn signal, check blind spots, merge correctly, or yield to others, they run the risk of causing a crash just because they didn't check where other drivers were around them.
-These safe driving habits seem unimportant, but in reality, they are very critical.
+Other bad driving habits that not everyone may realize is ignoring the position of other drivers on the road.
+When drivers don't use a turn signal, check blind spots, merge correctly, or yield to others, they run the risk of causing an accident simply because they didn't check where other drivers were around them.
+These safe driving habits seem insignificant to some, but in reality, they are very critical.
 They allow you to tell other drivers your intentions, and tell you what is safe or unsafe.

-As you can see, even tiny details that most people blow off while driving can have a big impact.
-When driving, it is important to remember that you are not the only person on the road, and that other people may disregard rules of safe driving.
-Despite this, you must remember to practice good driving habits to avoid a crash, and to remind friends and family to do the same.
+As you can see, even the smallest details that most people blow off while driving can have a big impact.
+When driving, it is important to remember that you are not the only person on the road, and that other drivers may disregard rules of safe driving.
+Despite this, you must remember to practice good driving habits to avoid an accident, and to remind friends and family to do the same.
 It's better to arrive at your destination late than to arrive there in bandages.